net-engine/tedx-brisbane/README.md

 ### Development
 - rails controller for emails (display this in a browser etc)
 - update active_admin for rails 4 (currently quite hacky)

+## Sidekiq

+Even in developement emails are sent through a background job, you'll need redis and start the server with `bundle exec sidekiq -C config/sidekiq.yml`